adamwshero/terraform-aws-kms/README.md

 ## Usage

 You can create a customer managed key (CMK) for use with the [Mozilla SOPS](https://github.com/mozilla/sops) tool.
-The module will create the CMK and also create a kms-sops.yaml for you to use with the SOPS tool for encrypting and decrypting files.
+The module will create the CMK and gives you an option to also create a kms-sops.yaml for you to use with the SOPS tool for encrypting and decrypting files.

-### Terraform Example
+### Terraform Example with custom KMS Policy (optional)

 ```
 module "kms-sops" {

     source = "adamwshero/kms/aws"
-    version = "~> 1.1.1"
+    version = "~> 1.1.2"

     alias                    = "alias/devops-sops"
     description              = "DevOps CMK for SOPS use."